 I think human language was to Jesus what this is to the tens of millions of colors detectable to the human eye:

-Jesus trying to write down who he was, what he thought, how he saw us, or what he wanted for us would be like me trying to fart all of Shakespeare.
+Jesus trying to write down who he was, what he thought, how he saw us, or what he wanted for us would be like me trying to belch all of Shakespeare.
 Not possible.
 Doesn’t make sense.
 Seriously wrong tool for the right job.

 And why is it so hard for us to understand the words of Jesus?
 Because unlike Jesus we think linearly.
 We want words to have specific meanings that correspond to specific concepts in our heads.
 And we want those concepts to be really familiar to us; we want them to entirely correspond with our own personal reality and experience.
 And we don’t just want that.
 We need that if we’re at all going to understand whatever words we’re reading or hearing.

 Meanwhile, Jesus was down here walking around talking to people while simultaneously being fully cognizant of everything that ever was, is, or will happen in the universe.
 He knows the whole life history, and every emotion ever experienced—he feels every emotion ever experienced—by every person he ever meets—and everyone who wasn’t lucky enough to actually bump into him.
 Before you talk to Jesus he knows exactly what you’re going to say, and everything that went into your saying it, going back countless generations of your forebearers.

 All the elements are his playthings.
 The stars are the jewels in a ring on his finger.
 He holds the seas in his cup.
 He clears his throat and it’s thunder; he taps his foot and it’s an earthquake.

 And there he was, all squeezed down into one little human form, operating within a window of physical space and time that to him is infinitesimally small.